Safeguarding seagrass meadows through the ReMEDIES project

 - Planted eight hectares of subtidal seagrass – the equivalent of 11 football pitches

-- Installed 17 Advanced Mooring Systems for boat users and 24 swim marker buoys
+- Installed 17 Advanced Mooring Systems for boat users and 24 marker buoys

 - Established three Voluntary No Anchor Zones